-Exclusive: Airbus must be 'resized' to tackle crisis, CEO tells staff - sources
+Exclusive: Airbus to be 'resized,' could cut output again - sources

-PARIS (Reuters) - Planemaker Airbus (AIR.PA) has told senior staff the company must be “resized” in plans to be set out by around end-June and is ready to cut jet production again to tackle any second wave of the coronavirus crisis, people briefed on the matter said.
+PARIS (Reuters) - Planemaker Airbus (AIR.PA) has told senior staff the company must be “resized” in plans to be set out around end-June and is ready to cut jet production again to tackle any second wave of the coronavirus crisis, people briefed on the matter said.

 Chief Executive Guillaume Faury told Airbus bosses to “face reality” in a briefing on Thursday on the crisis, which has idled an estimated 14,000 jetliners or two thirds of the global fleet and left manufacturers and airlines battling to save cash.